anandhu16/Weather-App/replit.md

-# Supply Chain Management System - Replit.md
+# Weather Application - Replit.md

 ## Overview

-This is a full-stack supply chain management application built with React, Express, and PostgreSQL.
-The system provides an executive dashboard for managing inventory, suppliers, orders, and analytics with real-time data visualization and reporting capabilities.
+This is a responsive weather application built with React, Express, and TypeScript.
+The app provides current weather conditions, 5-day forecasts, geolocation support, and city search functionality using WeatherAPI.com as the data source.

 ## System Architecture